Plagiarism and Academic Integrity Policy

 - Working with another student on an assignment unless the instructor explicitly authorizes such work.

-- Failure to footnote or give proper acknowledgment in an extremely limited section of an assignment.
+- Failure to properly cite, reference, or otherwise give proper acknowledgment in an extremely limited section of an assignment (e.g., using very close paraphrases or unattributed direct

 Recommended sanctions for low level offenses are listed below; one or more of these may be chosen in each case: